Hamburger

 Private limited company

 As the amount of a share must not be less than THB5 and the minimum number of shareholders is 2, theoretically, the minimum registered capital amount required to incorporate a private limited company is THB10.
-However, this is generally not the case in practice, as private limited companies usually have a minimum registered capital in the amount sufficient to operate its business (ie, more than THB10).
+However, this is generally not the case in practice, as private limited companies usually have a minimum registered capital in the amount sufficient to operate their business (ie, more than THB10).

 Public limited company